RohitBandaru/rohitbandaru.github.io/_posts/2023-02-21-Scaling-Deep-Learning.md

 Consider this plot from the paper [Measuring the Effects of Data Parallelism on Neural Network Training](https://arxiv.org/abs/1811.03600) by Shallue et al.

-{% include figure.liquid loading="eager" path="assets/img/blog/scaling_ml/effects_of_dp.png" alt="Plot of training speed vs batch size" width=500 source="https://arxiv.org/abs/1811.03600"%}
+{% include figure.liquid loading="lazy" path="assets/img/blog/scaling_ml/effects_of_dp.png" alt="Plot of training speed vs batch size" width=500 source="https://arxiv.org/abs/1811.03600"%}

 For points on the dashed line, the number of training steps is halved whenever the batch size is doubled.
 This means that doubling the GPUs/TPUs would have the training time.
 This is ideal.
 In this region, you can happily speed up your model training by adding more GPUs that you may have available.
 However, this tradeoff changes at batch size 2^13 or 8192.
 From here, doubling the GPUs still speeds up model training, but the speed will be more than half.
 This is the point of diminishing returns.
 If you have the GPUs, you might as well use them but those additional GPUs are not as effective.